restfb/restfb.github.io/_includes/documentation/messenger-buttontemplate.md

 Facebook allows more complex objects and with these it is possible to define postbacks the user can use.

 The postback is a button that is presented to the user in the messenger.
-On click a special defined string is send back to the bot via the webhook api.
-So the bot knows which button was pressed.
+On click, a specially-defined string is sent back to the bot via the webhook api so the bot knows which button was pressed.

-Like the postback button there exists a `WebButton`.
-The click on that button directs the user to a webpage.
+Like the postback button, there exists a `WebButton`.
+A click on that button directs the user to a webpage.

 In this example we create both types of buttons and add them to a `Message`.